310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
-“I can’t trust them that much… Please just know that my parents are always my last resort.”
+“I can’t trust them thaaat much… Please just know that my parents are always my last resort.”

 “Both of them are worshippers themselves, and don’t see me, the problem child, in good light.”